briannesbitt/Carbon/readme.md

 // $dt was unchanged and still holds the value of Carbon:now()
 ```

-Finally, if you find yourself inherting a `\Datetime` instance from another library, fear not!
+Finally, if you find yourself inherting a `\DateTime` instance from another library, fear not!
 You can create a `Carbon` instance via a friendly `instance()` function.

 ```php
 $dt = new \DateTime('first day of January 2008'); // <== instance from another API